Korvato-Review/.github/profile/README.md

 - **The Good Stuff:** One user raved about 8-10% monthly returns, saying, “Setup was a breeze with their support—they hold your hand the whole way.”
 Another saw their account jump 67% in eight months, calling the support “patient and top-notch” ([Scamadviser](https://www.scamadviser.com/check-website/korvato.com)).
 - **The Not-So-Good:** Some folks weren’t thrilled.
 A Reddit thread ([r/WallStreetBets](https://www.reddit.com/r/WalllStreetBets/comments/1gb6luq/korvato_has_anyone_used_it_is_it_a_scam_or_does/)) had a user warning, “Avoid this bot—it’s blown accounts since the original devs left.”
 Another grumbled about the cost, saying, “It’s not cheap, but you get what you pay for” ([Whop](https://whop.com/korvato-2/?a=kelechienwere1234)).

 The vibe?
 It’s a love-it-or-hate-it deal.
 The winners are singing its praises, while the losers are licking their wounds.
-Typical trading story, but it’s got me thinking about consistency.
+Typical trading story, but it’s got me thinking about consistency. <br>
 [>>Start Trading with Korvato Now](https://whop.com/korvato-2/?a=kelechienwere1234)

 ---